alex-gutev/static-dispatch/README.md

 Currently generic functions can be statically dispatched successfully on SBCL and CCL without any workarounds.
-On the remaining listed implementations, generic functions can only be statically dispatch if the [`CL-ENVIRONMENTS:ENABLE-HOOK`](https://github.com/alex-gutev/cl-environments#enable-hook) function is called prior to compiling the source file, where static dispatch should be performed.
+On the remaining listed implementations, generic functions can only be statically dispatched if the [`CL-ENVIRONMENTS:ENABLE-HOOK`](https://github.com/alex-gutev/cl-environments#enable-hook) function is called prior to compiling the source file, where static dispatch should be performed.